aws/aws-northstar/docs/CodingGuidelines.md

-This documentation includes guidelines, best practices, programming styles and conventions that developers should adhere to when contributing to AWS NorthStar.
+This documentation includes guidelines, best practices, programming styles and conventions that developers should adhere to when contributing to NorthStar.

 ## General Guidelines